jcampbell05/RxChef/README.md

 Whilst simple and easy to understand our Robo Chef will turn on, prepare a plate of chips before remaining idle.
 We want our Robo Chef to prepare it each time someone places an order and only when they place an order.
 So lets have a look at how we would do this.

 In the past we may have had a loop who's job it was to poll if there were any new orders.
 Luckily in an era of ever growing numbers of frameworks we don't have to do this anymore.
-Most of these frameworks have a concept similar to observables, so let's use this.
+Most of these frameworks have a concept similar to observables, so let's use that:

 ```
 - When we have a new order